Motivation-and-Behaviour/SquareEyes/docs/coding_manual/coder_training.md

 - [ ] Read Ethics training section of this manual.
 - [ ] Complete and sign the ethics declaration form.

-### Coding Process Familiarisation
+### Coding Protocols Familiarisation

-- [ ] Read the coding process section of this manual.
+- [ ] Read the coding protocols section of this manual.
 - [ ] Complete the examples.

-### Timelapse Software Familiarisation
+### Coding Workflows Familiarisation

-- [ ] Read the timelapse software section of this manual.
+- [ ] Read the coding workflow section of this manual
 - [ ] Practice loading and annotating images using the example files provided.

 ### Image Coding Practice and Evaluation